-So the question is how do I rank my website images in Google and Bing?
-The best and most effective way to have success with image ranking is through ALT tag optimization.
-Alternative Text tags are what Google and Bing look at when they are combing through your code to understand what a picture is about.
-A descriptive tag that compliments the page’s copy is the best way to organically rank for image search.
-Before we get into that, I wanted to share some insight into image search on Google, how to write ALT tags and their best practices, how to find ALT tags missing on images on your site, and best strategies for writing these tags on your site.
+So the question is how do I rank my website images on Google and Bing?
+The best and most efficient way to have success with image ranking is through ALT tag optimization.
+Alternative Text tags are what Google and Bing look at when they are combing through your code to understand what a picture is supposed to be.
+A descriptive label that compliments the page’s copy is the best way to organically rank for image search.
+Before we get into that, I wanted to share some insight into image search on Google, how to write ALT tags and their best practices, how to find ALT tags missing on images on your site, and best strategies for writing these cards on your site.

 How Important are ALT Tags for SEO?

 Moz recently reported on a study showing the value and importance of ranking in Google image search.
-According to this study, Moz saw over 20% of searches being conducted through Google Image search.
-That’s remarkable and completely puts everything into perspective about how important ranking for images truly is for SEO.
+According to this survey, Moz saw over 20% of searches conducted through Google Image search.
+That’s remarkable and completely puts everything into perspective about how important ranking for images indeed is for SEO.
 Here is their link from SlideShare that goes into more detail.
-I suggest checking this out as there are many interesting stats around Google’s numbers in 2017.
+I suggest checking this out as there are many impressive stats around Google’s numbers in 2017.

 How to Add ALT Tags to WordPress Sites

 The simplest way to add this when you are inserting an image into a post or a page.
 When you add an image to a post or page, you have the option of adding the ALT tag to this.
 The difference between a title and an ALT is that the title is what humans see while the ALT is what Google and Bing can see.
 The title can be seen by a human if they move their mouse over the picture, or if they have an optical reader that can let them know what the image is about.
 It’s good practice to get in the habit of adding both of these tags to every picture you put up on your website.
 Here is an example of my blog post that I am writing right now and where I can add these tags using WordPress.